COVID-19 vaccination site to open in Prescott Valley arena

 COVID-19 vaccination site to open in Prescott Valley arenaNew

 PRESCOTT VALLEY, Ariz.
 (AP) — A multipurpose arena in Prescott Valley will be the latest large venue in Arizona to become a COVID-19 vaccination site.
 Cottonwood-based Spectrum Healthcare on Monday will open an appointment-only site called “Vaccination Station” inside Findlay Toyota Center, a 5,100-seat facility that has hosted events including professional basketball games, rodeos, concerts and ice shows.
-The Daily Courier reports that Spectrum is setting up the site in a partnership with Yavapai County and other organizations and it plans to administer shots to as many as 1,000 people daily.
-Several large venues in metro Phoenix and Tucson are either already operational or planned as drive-through vaccination sites.
+The Daily Courier reports that Spectrum is setting up the site in a partnership with Yavapai County and other organizations and plans to administer shots to as many as 1,000 people daily.
+Arizona on Saturday reported 7,316 additional confirmed COVID-19 cases and 169 deaths.